Joseph Libowsky, former Special AgentJoseph Libowsky,

 former Special Agent

 With over a million active police officers in the United States, the police force is one of the largest government employers.
 As one of the most populous states, California boasts one of the biggest and most well-trained police forces in the country.
-Becoming a police officer is no easy feat, and candidates are required to take a law enforcement entrance exam when applying.
+Becoming a police officer is no easy feat, and about half of all California law enforcement agencies required applicant to take the PELLETB Exam when applying.
 Keep in mind that police officers are responsible for enforcing the law, protecting communities, and upholding peace.
 This is an immense responsibility, and therefore the screening process is accordingly difficult.
 I am here to walk you through everything you should know about the California PELLET B Police Exam.
-We put together a free Pass the PELLET B Webinar.

 What Is the California PELLET B Police Exam?